Governer Wes Moore giving a speech

 The Other Wes Moore Characters

 The Other Wes Moore chronicles the lives of two men with the same name.
-The Other Wes Moore characters are some of the family and friends that helped define who each boy would grow up to become.
+The Other Wes Moore characters are some of the family and friends who helped define who each boy would grow up to become.

 People Around Wes the Author